papadok24/becoming_man_community/instruction/instructions.md

     * Apply Now
 * The Expeirence Section
   * High overview of the program
   * WHAT IF, OVER THE COURSE OF 75 HOURS, YOU COULD TAP INTO A LIMITLESS SOURCE OF POWER YOU NEVER KNEW EXISTED?
 IMAGINE MOVING THROUGH LIFE WITH TOTAL CONFIDENCE IN YOUR ABILITY TO ACTUALLY HAVE THE LIFE, MARRIAGE, AND FINANCES YOU DESIRE.
-THAT’S WHAT BECOMING MAN WARRIOR EVOLUTION CAN DO FOR YOU.
+THAT'S WHAT BECOMING MAN WARRIOR EVOLUTION CAN DO FOR YOU.
-  * IT’S A TEST THAT CONNECTS YOU TO THE VERY CORE OF IAM4.
+  * IT'S A TEST THAT CONNECTS YOU TO THE VERY CORE OF IAM4.
 WARRIOR EVOLUTION IS BRUTAL.
-NO, IT’S NOT FOR EVERYONE.
+NO, IT'S NOT FOR EVERYONE.
 YOU MAY NOT QUALIFY, OR MAKE IT THROUGH THE TRAINING.
-BUT, IF YOU’RE READY FOR THIS CHALLENGE, YOU’LL FIND IT TO BE AN EXPERIENCE THAT CHANGES YOUR LIFE, FOREVER.
+BUT, IF YOU'RE READY FOR THIS CHALLENGE, YOU'LL FIND IT TO BE AN EXPERIENCE THAT CHANGES YOUR LIFE, FOREVER.
   * YOU WERE CREATED TO BE - PROPHET, PRIEST, KING, AND WARRIOR.
 * The Outcome Section
   * OUR DESIRE IS NOT MERELY TO PHYSICALLY TAX YOU FOR THE SAKE OF PUSHING YOU, BUT RATHER, TO HELP YOU DEVELOP MENTAL FORTITUDE AND VISION THAT IS ALREADY INSIDE OF YOU, BUT YOU ARE NOT AWARE OF.
-ONCE YOU SEE WHO YOU ARE, WHO'S YOU ARE, AND WHAT’S AVAILABLE TO YOU, IT BECOMES IMPOSSIBLE TO EVER SETTLE FOR LESS IN YOUR LIFE.
+ONCE YOU SEE WHO YOU ARE, WHO'S YOU ARE, AND WHAT'S AVAILABLE TO YOU, IT BECOMES IMPOSSIBLE TO EVER SETTLE FOR LESS IN YOUR LIFE.
   * IN THESE 75 HOURS, YOUR WARRIOR SPIRIT WILL EVOLVE AS YOU DISCOVER SELF DISCIPLINE & FOCUS WHILE YOU SHARPEN YOUR MIND, WILL, & EMOTIONS.
 YOUR ABILITY TO BE TOTALLY AWARE ON YOUR WHOLE LIFE WILL BE ENHANCED AND YOU WILL LEARN TO PURSUE UNTIL YOU REACH A PLACE OF LIVING LIFE TO THE FULLEST.
   * EVERY ASPECT OF YOUR SPIRIT, SOUL, AND BODY WILL BE TRAINED AND TESTED IN THESE 75 HOURS TOUCHING THE SIX PILLARS OF LIFE: PHYSICAL, MENTAL, EMOTIONAL, RELATIONAL, FINANCIAL, & SPIRITUAL.
 BY PUSHING YOU BEYOND YOUR SELF IMPOSED LIMITS, YOUR BELIEF OF WHO YOU ARE, WHO'S YOU ARE, AND WHAT'S AVAILABLE TO YOU WILL BE REVOLUTIONIZED.
 * Coaches Section